arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 Here is an overview of the board's architecture's main components shown in the images above:

-- **Camera**: the Nicla Vision features a camera based on GC2145 Color rolling shutter image sensor.
+- **Camera**: the Nicla Vision features a camera based on the GC2145 Color rolling shutter image sensor.
 The GC2145 incorporates a 1616V x 1232H active pixel array, on-chip 10-bit ADC, and an image signal processor.
 The 2MP GC2145 CMOS camera module is equipped with a 80°(DFOV) stock lens, 1.75 μm pixel size and a focal length of 2.2 mm.
 It supports RGB output format.
 - **Microcontroller**: at the heart of the Nicla Vision is the dual-core STM32H747 (U1) including a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
 The two cores communicate via a Remote Procedure Call mechanism that allows calling functions on the other processor seamlessly.